Emphasis areas

 Internships

-Each Master of Public Health Program student is required to complete a 150-hour internship in a public health agency under the supervision of an experienced public health professional.
-Internships become available through contacts with faculty, other students, and community partners, and through the limitless imagination of Master of Public Health Program candidates.
+Each MPH student is required to complete a 150-hour internship in a public health agency under the supervision of an experienced public health professional.
+Internship opportunities arise from networking with faculty, other students, and community partners.
 During an internship, each student works under the supervision of a qualified preceptor and is engaged in a concrete and challenging public health project.

 Below is a sampling of the places where current and former Master of Public Health students have found internships.